5 minutes read time.

 So let’s look at how you can support your friends when they’re facing a crisis.

 People react to crises in different ways.
 Some guys withdraw.
 Some reach out for help.
 Some throw themselves into work to try and keep their mind off things (often at the risk of burning out).
 Others feel completely unmotivated to do anything.
-And some even engage in behaviours like increased drinking and drug use.
+And some even engage in behaviors like increased drinking and drug use.

 Whether your friend seems to want your help or not, being there for them is crucial.
 Here are some tips on how to do that.